Episode 3 – Equilibrium – The Economic Lowdown Video Series

 Buyers will respond by bidding up the price, and before you know it, the price is rising toward the equilibrium point.

 Well, that’s all the time we have for today.
 Be sure to listen to Episode 8 of our audio podcast series to learn even more about market equilibrium.

 Thanks for watching.

-Tags: 6-8, 9-12, College, consumer, Demand, Determinants of Demand, Determinants of Supply, Economic Lowdown Video, Equilibrium Price, General Audience/Consumers, Law of Demand, Law of Supply, Market Price, Multimedia, Price Controls, Prices, Quantity Demanded, Quantity Supplied, Supply, Supply and Demand
+Tags: 6-8, 9-12, College, Demand, Determinants of Demand, Determinants of Supply, Economic Lowdown Video, Equilibrium Price, General Audience/Consumers, Law of Demand, Law of Supply, Market Price, Multimedia, Price Controls, Prices, Quantity Demanded, Quantity Supplied, Supply, Supply and Demand